Mchockalingam/SME_ReAIgnite_Session_3/01-session-guide.md

 The capacity line is flat.
 It was always going to be flat.
 That is the whole story.

-## 1.2 Three functions of code review, and what happened to each
+## 1.2 Four functions of code review, and what happened to each

 Code review has been doing four jobs for decades.
 Machine authorship damages three of them in different ways.